-We implicitly quantify over the context g by using round parenthesis writing (g:ctx); we explictly quantify over substitution variables using curly braces writing {#S:g[]}.
+We implicitly quantify over the context g by using round parenthesis writing (g:ctx); we explicitly quantify over substitution variables using curly braces writing {#S:g[]}.

 The main fact that we need about this definition is that if a substitution #S is reducible, then looking up a variable #p in it produces something reducible.
 The hash in front of #p distinguishes it as a parameter variable, i.e. standing for an object-level variable.
-To clarify, #p #S is notation for applying the substitution #S to the variable #p - informally, $\sigma(x)$.
+To clarify, #p #S is notation for applying the substitution #S to the variable #p - informally, $\sigma(x)$ .
 The proof proceeds by analyzing the variable.
 If it is the top variable of the context, the proof that #p #S is reducible is the one at the top.
 Otherwise, we continue inductively looking in the prefix of the context.
 The case of an empty context is impossible, as there are no variables in the empty context.

 '''

-rec lookup : {g:ctx}{#p:[g.tm A]} RedSub [. #S] \rightarrow Reduce [.A] [. #p #S] = \lambdag \Rightarrow \lambda#p \Rightarrow fn rs \Rightarrow case [g. #p ..] of | [g',x:tm A. x] \Rightarrow let Cons rs' rN = rs in rN | [g',x:tm A. #q ..] \Rightarrow let Cons rs' rN = rs in lookup [g'] [g'. #q ..] rs';
+rec lookup : {g:ctx}{#p:[g.tm A]} RedSub [. #S] \rightarrow

+Reduce [.T] [. #p #S] =

+\lambda g \Rightarrow \lambda \# p \Rightarrow \text{ fn rs } \Rightarrow

+case [g. #p ..] of

+| [g',x:tm A. x] \Rightarrow let Cons rs' rN = rs in rN

+| [g',x:tm A. #q ..] \Rightarrow let Cons rs' rN = rs in

+lookup [g'] [g'. #q ..] rs';

 '''

-In the above, we write . . for the identity substitution associated with a context variable.
-In particular, when we write [g',x:tm A. #q ..], this means that #q is a parameter variable defined in g', and hence is not x.
-If we wished to allow it to be x, we would instead write #q .. x, where now .. x is the expanded identity substitution for the context g',x:tm A. One may choose to think of the .. in this instance as a shift.
+with a context variable.
+In particular, when we write [g', x:tm A. #q ..], this means that #q is a parameter variable defined in g', and hence is not x.
+If we wished to allow it to be x, we would instead write #q .. x, where now .. x is the expanded identity substitution for the context g', x:tm A. One may choose to think of the .. in this instance as a shift.
 Operationally, when we have a concrete variable for #p, this pattern performs a check to see if the variable is in the image of the .. pattern substitution, i.e. if it is not the top variable x.
+One may refer to the work of ? for details on the operational interpretation of these patterns.

 Finally, our main lemma is standard and takes the form we would expect from the handwritten proof: if M is a well-typed term, and we provide a reducible substitution #S with closed instantiations for each of the free variables of M, then M #S (that is, the application of #S to M) is reducible.
 We proceed by induction on the term.
 When it is a variable, we appeal to lookup.
 When it is an application, we straightforwardly apply the functional argument we obtain from the induction hypothesis for M1 to the induction hypothesis for M2.
 The lam case is the most interesting.
 Clearly the lambda abstraction halts, as it is a value.
 To show that applying it to any reducible term is reducible, we appeal directly to closure under expansion, and the induction hypothesis for M1 with the substitution extended with N. Recall that rN is a proof that N is reducible.
-We write for the type of the variable x and let reconstruction infer it.
+We write \ for the type of the variable x and let reconstruction infer it.